fsist/future-streams/README.md

 ## Future plans

-Once the Reactive Streams 0.4 standard and TCK is released, I will support it.
-I will then also ensure compatibility with akka-streams.
+In the near future, I will make the implementation pass the full Reactive Streams 0.4 TCK.
+I will update the library to support every new Reactive Streams version released.

 I originally planned to add synchronous transformation support.
 Right now it seems to be unnecessary performance-wise (for my own use, not in general) and so it is unlikely I will spend time on it.
 Of course contributions would be welcome,